 Rukaman Devi Jajoo Memorial Academic Researcher of the Year

 Professor James Walters' research uses genetics to increase the understanding of the nature of psychiatric disorders, aiming to improve clinical care for those with psychosis and schizophrenia.
 This work relies on partnerships with patients, families and colleagues, as demonstrated by the international consortium that James co-leads, bringing together 500 researchers and 75000 research participants worldwide, providing novel insights into the basis of schizophrenia.

 The review panel said, “This year we had exceptional candidates and it was very hard to determine an outright winner so further judges were enlisted.
-The judging panel's decision was that Prof James Walters is the winner of this award however would like to acknowledge that the others shortlisted are also outstanding researchers.
+The judging panel's decision was that Professor James Walters is the winner of this award however would like to acknowledge that the others shortlisted are also outstanding researchers.
 Professor Walters demonstrates his commitment to training the next generation through leading Cardiff undergraduate psychiatry curriculum re-development and has supervised many medical students, psychiatric trainees and PhD students.
-Prof Walters is a worthy recipient of this award.”
+Professor Walters is a worthy recipient of this award.”

 Specialty Doctor/Associate Specialist of the Year

 Dr Elizabeth Dawson has worked as a Specialty Doctor in Psychiatry of Old Age since 2012.
 She is serving Chair of the RCPsych NI SAS group and has trained both as a mentor and College Assessor.
 She has also recently been appointed as the first SAS tutor and a Foundation Educational Supervisor within the Northern Health and Social Care Trust.